Burlesque1/React-Redux-1/log.md

 + action generator returns object / function
 + component dispatches object /function
 + redux store changes / function runs(has the ability to dispatch other actions and do whatever it wants)
+<br> use redux-thunk to provide middleware
 <br> export default ???

-153. test add expense <br>
+153. test add expense
-moment.format would change time zone result in inconsistency on travis
+<br> moment.format would change time zone result in inconsistency on travis
+<br> import will automaticlly run the file